-This is the European cover and it nails down the futuristic sports imagery perfectly, with the player’s gear full of spikes and the blood splatters all over the stadium field floor.
+This is the European cover and it nails down the futuristic and brutal sports imagery perfectly, with the player’s gear full of spikes and the blood splatters all over the stadium field.
 It conveys perfectly what the game’s about, but the artwork could be better.

 This is the US cover and I think is a lot better.
-It conveys the brutal, futuristic sport part even better, but the spikes and the violence are definitely toned down.
-Still, the quality of the artwork is way better and more colorful.
+It conveys the brutal, futuristic sport part even better than the previous cover but the spikes and the violence are definitely toned down.
+Still, the quality of the artwork is way better and more colourful.

 Now this one’s the Sega Master System cover and as you can see, it’s definitely the most brutal one.
 They’ve doubled the spikes and the blood on this one and it could perfectly be a death metal album cover.